kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-04-configure-runtime-agent-with-compass.md

 - One-time token from the Connector
 - Tenant ID

+> [!NOTE]
-> **NOTE:** Learn also about the [parameters required](../../05-technical-reference/00-configuration-parameters/ra-01-connection-with-compass.md) to initialize the connection between Runtime Agent and Compass.
+> Learn also about the [parameters required](../../05-technical-reference/00-configuration-parameters/ra-01-connection-with-compass.md) to initialize the connection between Runtime Agent and Compass.

 ## Steps